 Step 5: Perform imaging

 For best results, perform imaging as soon as possible once BriteVu® has solidified (usually 60 minutes after perfusion).
+If the subject body mass is large, allow up to 24 hours to cool in a refrigerator.
 If needed, the animal (tissue) can be stored in formalin or phenol and scanned later.
 Freezing will induce artifacts and is not recommended prior to imaging.
-Once BriteVu® has solidified; individual tissues may be removed and scanned or stored in fixative and scanned at a later date.
+Once BriteVu® has solidified; individual tissues may be removed and scanned or stored in fixative and scanned later.